 From 2015-2019 Kelli was Lead Archivist and Project Manager for the Smithsonian Institution's Audiovisual Preservation Readiness Assessment, the most comprehensive survey of audiovisual collections at the largest museum in the world.
 The project led to the establishment of the Smithsonian's Audiovisual Media Preservation Initiative (AVMPI).

-She is the Southeastern United States Project Manager for the Community Archiving Workshop's Training of Trainers Program, a program funded by the Institute of Museum and Library Services which supports the preservation of archival collections in underserved communities.
+She is a core member of the Community Archiving Workshop (CAW), and Regional Manager for the Southeastern and Southwestern United States Training of Trainers Program.
+That program is funded by the Institute of Museum and Library Services and supports the preservation of archival collections in underserved communities.

 She is the founding archivist and Project Manager for the Audiovisual Heritage Center in Nashville, Tennessee, a regional archive which fosters community engagement and creative re-use of archival collections documenting life in the Southern United States.